 Figure 28: Scenario used for San Jose simulations

 The FWA nodes uses 36x16 phased arrays (with G ~ 31 dBi) that beam steer in the horizontal plane to transmit an average e.i.r.p. of 40 dBm in the steered direction when no power backoff is applied (ATPC off).
 PMP operation is enabled by electrically steering the antenna pattern in the direction of the receiver.
 Links are LOS/nLOS (near line of sight) and span a distance less than or equal to 250 m.
 Link throughput of 2 Gbps up + 2 Gbps down is achieved (highest MCS: 16QAM ¾) with a bandwidth of 2.16 GHz using single carrier transmission mode of IEEE 802.11ad standards.
-Automatic transmit power control is used for CNs/DNs links, to compensate for the dynamics of the environment to support the highest MCS.
+Automatic transmit power control is used for CNs/DNs links to compensate for the dynamics of the environment to support the highest MCS.

 The C/I statistics of all the FWA links are captured by the cumulative distribution function (CDF) show in Figure 29.
 Based on the CDF, the probability of not meeting the MCS12 (16QAM ¾) threshold of 18 dB is ~5% with ATPC turned off and around 1% with ATPC on.
 Simulation was performed with and without foliage.
-Foliage reduces signal as well as interference largely independently causing the probability distribution function (PDF) to have a larger suppor than the one where no foliage is considered.
+Foliage reduces signal as well as interference largely independently leading to a probability distribution function (PDF) different from the one where no foliage is considered.